 The bottom line…have respect for yourself and stand up for yourself when someone tries to walk all over you.
-And if you stick to using the top trusted dating sites in the U.S., you’ll find some higher quality matches, which always helps.
+And if you stick to using the top trusted dating sites, you’ll find some higher quality matches, which always helps.

 Written By: Jason Lee

 Jason Lee is a data analyst with a passion for studying online dating, relationships, personal growth, healthcare, and finance.
 In 2008, Jason earned a Bachelors of Science from the University of Florida, where he studied business and finance and taught interpersonal communication.